Why Bank Holidays Are Great Opportunities for Smart Forex Traders + A Simple Strategy to Use

 Use a trusted Forex calendar (like Forex Factory or MyFxBook) to see if:

-If 2 or more major banks are closed, that’s your signal.
+If two or more major banks are closed, that’s your signal.

 Step 2: Analyze Retail Sentiment